gmum/toolkit/pytorch_project_template/README.md

     - See `results/example_run` folder for example files that are produced.

-* Each experiment should be as self-contained as possible, e.g. include runner, plotting utilities, etc.
+* Each experiment should be as self-contained as possible, e.g. include runner, plotting utilities, a README file, etc.

     - See `experiments/tune_lr` for an example.